AlbertoV5/tec-data-04-dataframes/readme.md

 |------------------ |---------------- |------------------- |------------ |--------------- |--------------- |
 | Thomas High School | -2               | 0                   | 0            | -2              | 0               |

 This tells us that, in the original data, Thomas High School was `#1` in `%PassingReading` and `Top 5` in `AverageMathScore`.
-This is the single most important change in the results of the analysis, as school rankings can influence funding, student enrollment and many other benefits.
+This is probably the most relevant change in the analysis.

 Ranking of Original % Passing Reading